Avia

 Homescreen & Onboarding process

-The Non-Emergency Contact Info feature provides location-based support for situations that require guidance but not immediate intervention.
+The Non-Emergency Contact Info provides location-based support for situations that require guidance but not immediate intervention.

 With Travel Handbook, a centralized repository of essential destination information, including cultural insights, activities, and safety tips,